 Harmonisation: aligning Chinese and international green finance taxonomies; Transparency through disclosure of climate-related financial risks and ESG uptake; Innovation - developing innovative green financial products and services; and Capacity Building – domestically - accelerating implementation of national green finance policies at local levels and internationally for Chinese financial institutions using green investment tools and approaches internationally.
-In the first round of funding, China-UK PACT funded 8 projects and one skill-share (see success stories below).
+In the second round of funding, China-UK PACT funded 5 projects (see carousel below).

 Project lead - City of London Corporation

 “The ESG Leaders Forum (ELF) will allow investors in the UK and China to demonstrate that they are putting ESG principles into practice.
 Unpacking the barriers to scaling ESG will be the key “value add” of ELF.” - Sir Roger Gifford, Chair of UK Green Finance Institute